TO THE MEMBERS

 A separate exercise was carried out to evaluate the performance of individual Directorsincluding the Chairman of the Board who were evaluated on parameters such as achievementagainst key performance objectives attendance at meetings time devoted for the Companycontribution in the Board process etc.

-The Chairman of the Board and the Chairman of Nomination and Remuneration Committee hadone-on-one meetings with the Directors.
-These meetings were intended to obtain Directors' inputs on effectiveness of the Board/Committee processes.
+The Chairman of the Board had a meeting with the Independent Directors.
+This meetingwas intended to obtain Independent Directors' inputs on effectiveness of the Boardprocesses.

 The result of evaluation was satisfactory and meets the requirements of the Company.